reeddunkle/reeddunkle.github.io/_posts/2016-04-30-Python-Lambda-Closures.md

 ### Python Closures - Part II

-I will refer to what I covered in Part I, the [Introduction to Closures](http://reeddunkle.github.io/Intro-Closures-Python/).
+I will refer to what I covered in my [introduction to closures](http://reeddunkle.github.io/Intro-Closures-Python/).

 The inner functions we make in closures are better expressed with anonymous functions.